 With cognitive behavioral therapy, a study done by The Conversation found that in 49 randomized control trials and data from 4,304 participants, addiction came up as one of the twelve different health conditions that CBT improves consistently.

 How does it work?

 CBT works on taking your thoughts, feelings, physical sensations, and actions and connecting them together.
 It works with the idea that negative thoughts and feelings can sabotage your ability to get yourself out of the cycle you find yourself in.

 It’s one of many therapeutic approaches that can be done in order to tackle many different mental health and physical health conditions.
 Therefore, it’s one that could be considered if you’re seeking help.

 At Evolve Indy, we focus on providing help to those struggling with substance abuse.
 Whether you’re looking for drug rehab or alcohol rehab, both are seen as addictions and are deserving of the best help.

-With cognitive therapy, it’s one of many methods that can be successful in helping to fight addiction and recover from it.
+Cognitive therapy is one of many methods that can be successful in the fight and recovery from addiction.
 There are many reasons and scenarios in which individuals fall into an addiction.
 Whether it’s a turbulent childhood, an environment you’re in, or experiencing a traumatic event that has made you turn to drugs or alcohol, addiction can happen to anyone.